NumanAnees/Leetcode-Solution/Learning/Strings/Solutions Code/Palindrome Check/README.md

 # Solution

 We can not make any other vector or string.
 First make a function to convert all the upper case letter to lower case.
-Next step is to make decisions only if number is alphabets otherwise just increase or decrease the end and start.
+Next step is to make decisions only if numbers are alphabets otherwise just increase or decrease the end and start.